GoogleCloudPlatform/inspec-gke-cis-benchmark/README.md

 This profile uses InSpec Inputs to make the tests more flexible.
 You are able to provide inputs at runtime either via the `cli` or via `YAML files` to help the profile work best in your deployment.

 **pro tip**: Do not change the inputs in the `inspec.yml` file directly, either:

-a. update them via the cli
+1. update them via the cli - via the `--input` flag
-b. pass them in via a YAML file as shown in the `Example'
+2. pass them in via a YAML file as shown in the `Example` - via the `--input-file` flag

 Further details can be found here: <https://docs.chef.io/inspec/inputs/>